Wingseter/easy-onnx/README.md

 # EasyONNX

 ## Overview
 **EasyONNX** is a easy-to-use C++ library designed to simplify the integration of ONNX models into various applications, including those built in C++ and Unity (C#).
-It abstracts the complexity of model loading, data preprocessing, and inference execution, making it straightforward to apply machine learning models in your projects.
+It abstracts the complexity of using ONNXRuntime process model loading, data preprocessing, and inference execution, making it straightforward to apply machine learning models in your projects.

 ## Key Features